-The GED® Math Test is 115 minutes long and it has about 45-49 questions from 4 main categories.
+The GED® Math Test takes 115 minutes and has about 45 to 49 questions divided into 4 main categories.

 Next lesson: What Are Your Math Skills?
 Are you a Poet or a Quant?

-To pass the test you need to answer correctly between 30 and 32 questions.
+To pass the GED Math test, you have to answer between 30 and 32 of the questions correctly.

-- Number Sense, Order of Operation, Probability 25%
+- Number Sense, Order of Operation, and Probability: 25 percent

-Questions that you need to solve without a Calculator:
+There are questions that need to be solved without a calculator:

-- Fractions and Decimals, Least common multiple (LCM), Greatest Common Factor (GCF) and Distributive Property
+- Fractions & Decimals, LCM (least common multiple), GCF (Greatest Common Factor). and Distributive Property

-- Exponents and Rational exponents, Absolute value of a rational number
+- Exponents & Rational exponents, and Absolute value of rational numbers

-- Addition, subtraction, multiplication, and division on rational numbers, Numerical expressions with squares and square roots, Numerical expressions with cubes and cube roots
+- Subtraction, addition, division, and multiplication on rational numbers, Numerical expressions with cubes and cube roots, and Numerical expressions with squares and square roots

-Algebra is tested the most and geometry is tested the least.
-Be sure to divide your study time accordingly amongst these topics.
+On the GED Math test, Algebra will be tested the most while geometry will be tested the least.
+Make sure you will divide your study time in accordance with these Math topics.

-- Work with the answers.
-On multiple-choice questions, if you are stuck, take advantage of the fact that the answer is printed right there as one of the choices.
-The correct answer is the one that works!
+- You need to work with the given answers.
+When taking multiple-choice questions, when you get stuck, take advantage of just the fact that the correct answer is actually printed right there, it is one of the given choices.
+Correct answers are the ones that work!

-- Plug in real numbers.
-In other words, “dummy it down” by using convenient numbers in place of letters (variables) to make a problem more concrete.
-This very powerful strategy can be used on multiple-choice questions as well as the grid-in questions.
+- You should plug in real numbers.
+Or, to say it in other terms: “dummy it down” and use convenient numbers instead of letters (variables) so the problem becomes more concrete.
+This is a very powerful strategy that you can use not only on many multiple-choice questions but also on grid-in questions.